matts-dev/Space_Battle_Arcade/README.md

 # Running The Game

 I have provided a zipped game binary in `GameBinary.zip`.
 Just extract that and run `Space_Battle_Arcade.exe`.
-Alternatively you can build it from the source.
-Once you have done that (see below), Be sure to copy all the dll and other files in `OPEN_GL_REQUIREMENTS\dlls` and `OPEN_AL_REQUIREMENTS\lib\OpenAL` into the same folder that the game exe is in.
+Alternatively you can build it from the source (See below).
+If using the old method, once you have done built, be sure to copy all the dll and other files in `OPEN_GL_REQUIREMENTS\dlls` and `OPEN_AL_REQUIREMENTS\lib\OpenAL` into the same folder that the game exe is in.

+note for `linux` / `macOS`: you may need to launch the application from terminal for relative paths for GameData to be found correctly.

 # The Game Code